 Name it correctly

-The name is super important in this case since we can get the trigger from anywhere and with anything.
+The name is super important since we can get the trigger from anywhere and with anything.
 Always build the name so that other people can understand what you are using without opening the action and checking the details.

 Always add a comment.

 Adding a comment will also help to avoid mistakes.
-Indicate what you’re expecting, why the Flow should be triggered, and the data used.
+Indicate your expectations, why the Flow should be triggered, and the data used.
 It’s essential to enable faster debugging when something goes wrong.

 Back to the Power Automate Trigger Reference.